brandenc40/retry_wrapper/README.md

 Adds retries to your functions with the optional email on failure

-__*Must add your own email login info to the credentials.py file formatted as such__
+> __*Must add your own email login info to the credentials.py file formatted as such__<br />

-**Currently only support gmail as the email client, hasn't yet been tested with other providers
+> **Currently only support gmail as the email client, hasn't yet been tested with other providers

 ```python
 gmail_login = {